florakth/Data-preprocessing/README.md

 # Data-preprocessing
 Color correction

-This work is based on the open source Plantcv
+This work is based on the open source Plantcv and belongs to RPL department at KTH.

 https://plantcv.readthedocs.io/en/latest/installation/
 https://plantcv.readthedocs.io/en/latest/transform_correct_color/